fm4dd/suncalc/readme.md

 # suncalc

 This program calculates a dataset of solar positions, to be used with Suntracker 2 devices.
 Its input is the longitude, latitude and timezone information for a specific geopgrahic location.
 The set of output files is stored in a subfolder, by default it is going into "./tracker-data".
 I developed the data file format as binary fixed length for reading with a Arduino-class Microcontroller.
-The file format is describeda in the [fileformat.md](./fileformat.md) document.
+The file format is described in the [fileformat.md](./fileformat.md) document.

 ## Default data creation